 - Did the awarding authority violate the Bid Laws by improperly or unfairly reviewing bids for the project?

-- Was DCAMM's decision to decertify the contractor arbitrary or capricious?
+- Was DCAMM's decision not to certify or to decertify the contractor arbitrary or capricious or based on an erroneous interpretation of the law?

 Bid decisions that find that an awarding authority violated the Bid Laws may: